pedromargolles/pyDecNef/1.model_construction/README.md

 Given folders structure is stablished as you would use in a real experimental setting.
 In other words, one folder for each experimental subject containing both data from that subject and scripts.

-You just have to replicate it for each of your participants by using your own model construction session data.
+You just have to replicate it for each of your participants by using their own model construction session data.

-Having in place this architecture, the model construction is a really straightforward process.
+Having in place this folder structure, the model construction is a really straightforward process.

 Scripts can be run sequentially in order to train your model and just minimal changes in the scripts are needed to match your experimental paradigm.